ORP Nurek

+ORP Nurek was a Polish diver depot ship from the interwar period and the beginning of World War II.
+Built at the Polish Navy Shipyard in Gdynia, it was commissioned in 1936 as a diver support and rescue and salvage ship, particularly for submarines.
+It participated in the construction of the ports in Hel and Władysławowo.
+The ship was bombed and sunk on September 1 in the Port of Gdynia; the wreck was salvaged by the Germans and scrapped.

 Origins and construction

 From the early 1930s, there was rapid quantitative and qualitative growth in the navy.
 The commissioning of three Wilk-class submarines, which formed the Submarine Division in 1931, particularly highlighted the need for a modern auxiliary unit capable of performing maritime rescue tasks.
 The aged motorboat Nurek, which had served as a diver support vessel since the mid-1920s, was technically inadequate for these new tasks.

 The prospect of constructing additional submarines led the technical service of the Polish Navy Command to prepare preliminary designs for a depot ship by mid-1934.
 These designs primarily differed in engine type (with proposed power ranging from 160 to 280 hp), size (maximum length of 30 m), and displacement (90 to 120 t).
 Ultimately, all these designs were rejected in favor of a completely different project developed by engineer Aleksander Potyrała.
 The ship was to have a hull made of steel joined by a welding joint, a technology not previously used by the builder – the Polish Navy Shipyard in Gdynia.
 A different technology was used for the superstructure, which was made of brass joined by riveting.
 For propulsion, a modified Nohab engine from the Jaskółka-class minesweepers was used, with a power of 260 hp, which was half the power of the original Nohab engine due to the reduction in the number of cylinders from 8 to 4.

 Construction of the unit, with the shipyard number B6, began in the Polish Navy Shipyard in Gdynia in the second half of 1935.
 By March 1936, the engine was ready, and on 2 July 1936 (while still under construction), the Minister of Military Affairs named it ORP Nurek.
 Construction was completed in the autumn of 1936.
 The total cost of construction amounted to 230,000 PLN.